-Jessica Harby is Audience Development and Education Coordinator for Fermynwoods Contemporary Art.
+Jessica Harby is Assistant Director for Fermynwoods Contemporary Art.
 Jessica is an artist who mixes the delicate, the brutal, the absurd and the serious.
 Her practice encompasses drawing, installation, video, sound and performance and explores malleable collective and individual identities using subjects such as modern attitudes towards immigration, the story of kidnapped heiress-turned-terrorist Patty Hearst, her family’s recipe for egg coffee, and Arnold Schwarzennegar’s gurning face.
 Jessica is co-creator of the zine Tappa Tappa Tappa and one of six artists selected by CVAN EM for their two-year project Document.

 Stuart Moore is Education Coordinator for Fermynwoods Contemporary Art, having taught in secondary and post sixteen phases.
 Stuart is a sound artist / microtonal composer that works closely with technology.
 His work explores the relationship between experience of the involuntary soundscape and purposeful human composition, by way of studying the roots of the perception of music.
 Stuart’s work is driven by his belief that sound is the most direct expression of human feeling.
 He has developed a number of unique microphones and digital processes and finds it hard to even spell the word ‘tidy’.